plandes/deepnlp/doc/md/clickbate.md

 and scheduler parameters can be given here.

+## Imported from Resource Libraries

+Other important components of the application not specified in the [obj.yml] but present from being imported from resource libraries include:

+* The facade class (`ClassifyModelFacade`) provided in the `classify.conf` resource library, which is used by a second pass CLI application to predict ad-hoc text.
+* Model events (i.e. when training or validation starts/end) to track model train/test time consumption using an observer pattern in `observer.conf`.
+* A [Stash] that stratifies each dataset by label and other components that enable vectorization and batching from the `feature.conf` resource library.

 ## Code

-The code is in the [cb] directory, and given its name to fit nicely as a Python module.
-This directory only has the spaCy pipeline component for removing sentence boundaries and another file to read the corpus.
-These files have inline comments that explain the simple tasks they do.
+All the code for this example is in the is in the [cb.py] that merges the corpus CSV files and the [harness.py] entry point application that invokes the command line interface API.

 ## Notebook

 There is a [Jupyter notebook] that executes the entire download, train, validate, test and report process for both models.
-In [notebook directory] is the notebook, a Python source `harness.py` file that "glues" the CLI to the notebook API, and the output of a previous run of the notebook.
+In [notebook directory] is the notebook, a Python source `mngfac.py` (facade manager factory) file that "glues" the CLI to the notebook API, and the output of a previous run of the notebook.

-The `harness.py` file contains a convenience class used by the notebook to add directories to the Python path, which is useful for debugging when the package isn't installed.
+The `mngfac.py` file contains a convenience class used by the notebook to add directories to the Python path, which is useful for debugging when the package isn't installed.
 It also has life cycle methods to manage instances of [ModelFacade] and configure the Jupyter notebook for things such as logging and